Taxes on Selling a House in Illinois: What to Expect

 Taxes after a home sale don’t need to be a surprise or intimidating.
 Some simple steps can help you prepare for what’s to come if you decide to sell a home in Illinois.

-• Know your home’s value: One initial step is to use an online Automated Valuation Model (AVM) tool like HomeLight’s free Home Value Estimator.
+• Know your home’s value: One initial step is to use an online automated valuation model (AVM) tool like HomeLight’s free Home Value Estimator.
 Having a ballpark idea of what your Illinois home might be worth can help you calculate the potential capital gains from the home sale.

-• Save the right documents: Another step is to know what tax documents you will need if you purchase or sell a home in Illinois.
+• Save the right documents: Know what tax documents you will need to sell before doing so.
 Consult with your tax advisor about the federal and state documents required to file and what tax breaks might be available for your selling situation.

 If you’re buying and selling a home at the same time, check out HomeLight’s innovative Buy Before You Sell program.
 This modern buying solution unlocks the equity in your current home to streamline and simplify the entire process.
 You can make a stronger, non-contingent offer on your new home and only move once.
 Watch the short video below to learn more.